rsimba/docker/README.md

 # Docker Containers

-This is a repository containing Dockerfiles for various Network Service and automation Docker images:
+This is a repository containing Dockerfiles for various Network Service and Automation Docker images:

 1. **host**: An Ubuntu based container image with various network tools and utilities for monitoring and troubleshooting.
 2. **automation**: An Ubuntu based container image with various Python and essential network automation libraries, including Nornir, Paramiko, Netmiko, and others.